Quantifying Local Specialization in Deep Neural Networks: Related Work

 \section{Related Work}

 The work most closely related to ours is \citet{filan2021clusterability} who also use spectral clustering to establish that deep networks are often clusterable and investigates what factors influence clusterability.
-They also introduce a method for regularization for modularity among clusters of neurons.
-We extend their work by bridging graphical clusterability and functional modularity.
+They also introduce two methods for regularization for clusterability among clusters of neurons.
+We extend their work by bridging graphical clusterability and local specialization.
 This line of work inherits insights from network science involving clustering in general \citep{girvan2002community, newman2004finding}, and spectral clustering \citep{shi2000normalized, von2007tutorial} in particular.

 In our experiments we combine clustering with interpretability tools to measure importance and coherence.
-This highlights the usefulness of combining clustering with interpretability methods for more rigorously understanding networks.
-We use feature visualization \citep{olah2017feature, watanabe2019interpreting} and lesions \citep{zhou2018revisiting}, but in a similar way, other interpretability techniques including analysis of selectivity \citep{morcos2018importance, madan2020capability}, network ``dissection'' \citep{bau2017network, mu2020compositional}, earth-mover distance \citep{testolin2020deep}, or intersection information \citep{panzeri2017cracking} could also be combined with clustering-based partitionings under a similar framework.
+We use neural lesions \citep{zhou2018revisiting} and feature visualization \citep{olah2017feature, watanabe2019interpreting}, but in a similar way, other interpretability techniques including analysis of selectivity \citep{morcos2018importance, madan2020capability}, network ``dissection'' \citep{bau2017network, mu2020compositional}, earth-mover distance \citep{testolin2020deep}, or intersection information \citep{panzeri2017cracking} could also be combined with clustering-based partitionings under a similar framework.
 Relatedly, \citet{cammarata2020thread} demonstrate that feature visualization and analysis of weights can be used to identify groups of neurons whose functionality is human-interpretable.

-This work adds to a body of research focused on modularity and compositionality in neural systems either at the neuron level \citep{you2020graph, mu2020compositional, voss2021branch} or at the subnetwork level \citep{lake2015human, lake2017building, csordasneural2020}.
+This work adds to a body of research focused on modularity and compositionality in neural systems either at the neuron level \citep{you2020graph, mu2020compositional, voss2021branch} or at the subnetwork level \citep{lake2015human, lake2017building, csordasneural2020, udrescu2020ai}.
 There also exist techniques for developing more modular networks which either have an explicitly modular architecture \citep{alet2018modular, parascandolo2018learning, goyal2019recurrent} or are trained in a way that promotes modularity via regularization or parameter isolation \citep{kirsch2018modular, de2019continual}.